Ellis MacDonnell, Countess of Antrim: Birth and origins

-Ellis was born in 1583, the third daughter of Hugh O'Neill and his second wife, Siobhan O'Donnell.
+Alice was born in 1583, the third daughter of Hugh O'Neill and his second wife, Siobhán O'Donnell.
 Her father was Earl of Tyrone and the leading Gaelic figure in late 16th-century Ireland.
 He is counted as the second or the third earl.
 Her paternal grandfather had been Matthew O'Neill, 1st Baron Dungannon, illegitimate son but recognised successor of Conn O'Neill, 1st Earl of Tyrone.
 Ellis's mother was a daughter of Sir Hugh O'Donnell, king of Tyrconnell and his first wife whose name is not known.

 Tyrone's Rebellion

 While she was a child, her father was the leader of the insurgents in Tyrone's Rebellion, also called the Nine Years' War (1594-1603).
 James MacDonnells, third son of Sorley Boy MacDonnell succeeded his father and supported the insurgents.
 However, he died in 1601 and Randal, the fourth brother and Alice's future husband became the head of the family.
 In August 1602 he submitted to the Lord Deputy Charles Blunt, 8th Baron Mountjoy, and changed sides.
 He was rewarded with most of the possessions of his father that should normally have gone to his brother's descendants.